shadabshaukat/OCI_GG_DEMO/README.md

 reperror (0001, discard)
 reperror (1403, discard)

 This tells the target database to skip ORA-0001 and ORA-1403 and avoid the logical conflicts.
-This is not a production grade way of doing this, ideally looping scenarios should be handled by having proper column mappings
+This is not a production grade way of doing this, ideally CDR scenarios should be handled by having COMPARECOLS / RESOLVECONFLICTS option, not AUTO-CDR.
+There are special settings you need to enable for active-active to be successful (like EXCLUDETAG), so make sure you follow the documentation, or one of the many white papers / blog sites devoted to Active-Active replication with OGG.